totaljs/examples/readme.md

 ## IMPORTANT NOTE:

-All examples are customized for `+v2.6.x` version.
+All examples are optimized for Total.js `+v3.3.x` version.

 ---